jon-harper/OmniBox/docs/bom.md

 !!! note
     Metric equivalent to #6 x 3/4" is M3 x 20mm.
 Equivalent length machine screws can also be used if wood screws are unavailable.

-### Power Supplies
+## Power Supplies

-Currently, two power supplies are supported.
+Currently, two power supply models are supported.
 You will need one (1) of the following:

 | Item                              | Note                                                     |
 |-----------------------------------|----------------------------------------------------------|
 | [Mean Well LRS-350][4]            | Most Creality Ender-series printers use the LRS-350-24.  |
 | [Mean Well RSP-500][5]            | **(Preliminary)** RSP-500-24 is used in the Ender 5 Plus.  |

-## :material-alpha-c-box-outline: Core Configurations
+## :material-alpha-c-box-outline: Core Configurations with Fans

-Some Core component versions have optional fan mounts, while others have ones that are required.
+!!! note
+    Externally mounted fans require a :material-alpha-f-box: :material-alpha-c-box: printed [fan cage][11] that matches the size of the fan.
+This is added to the lists below where needed.

 ### 1. :material-alpha-c-box-outline: :material-alpha-b-box: :material-alpha-f-box: Base - Front